 Ultimately, it depends on how fast it takes your dog to pick up on new skills.
 Some dogs only need a week or two while others might need a month to learn the perimeter.
 Be patient, and give your dog plenty of reinforcement.

 Do wireless dog fences really work?

 Wireless fences are even more effective than regular fences.
 When your dog crosses the perimeter, they receive a mild shock.
 It’s not enough to harm them, but it reminds them not to cross the perimeter again.
-Conversely, if you have a regular fence in your yard, your dog sees no reason not to dig underneath the fence or try to jump over it.
+Conversely, if you have a regular fence in your yard, there’s nothing to prevent your dog digging under the fence or trying to jump over it.
 You could train them not to do that, but they might try to escape when you’re not looking.